bolotnikov/gamedevland/docs/tower-defense.md

     }
 ```

 Since the tower sprite is a child sprite of the tower place tile, we must get the coordinates of the tower place tile as coordinates.
-Therefore, in this case we get the source coordinates from the parent sprite:
+Therefore we get the source coordinates from the parent sprite:
 - `this.sprite.parent.x`
 - `this.sprite.parent.y`

 Please note that in our atlas `tilemap.png` the tower tiles are rotated 90 degrees relative to the unit tiles.
-Therefore, we add 90 degrees to the resulting value before returning the result of the `getAngleByTarget` function.
+As a result we add 90 degrees to the resulting value before returning the result of the `getAngleByTarget` function.

 Let's modify `attack` method in the `Tower` class: